OP-Engineering/op-sqlite/docs/docs/key_value_storage.md

 # Key-Value Storage

 OP-SQLite provides a simple key-value storage API compatible with react-native-async-storage.
-It should be much faster than async-storage (whilst slower than MMKV) but comes with the convenience of not having to add one more dependency to your app.
-For convenience it also has sync versions of the methods.
+Mostly as a convenience, use at your own caution.
+It uses sqlite as a simple text storage, so it might be slower than using other key-value packages or writing data to disk.
 If you use SQLCipher the data inside will also be encrypted.

 ```ts
 import { Storage } from '@op-engineering/op-sqlite';